-In 2014, Nevada Sunrise conducted an evaluation program of historical geophysical and drilling data for Golden Arrow.
+In 2014, Nevada Sunrise conducted a data compilation program of historical geophysical and drilling results for Golden Arrow.
 Drilling samples from selected mineralized areas were re-analyzed with the goal of identifying target areas that may contain extensions of known mineralization.
-Concurrently, biological and cultural surveys were undertaken at Golden Arrow as key components of the Company's Plan of Operations application in order to permit a future drilling program.
+Concurrently, biological and cultural surveys were undertaken at Golden Arrow as key components of the Company's Plan of Operations application.